fbertos/atlax360-hi-exercise/README.md

 PRE-REQUISITES
 --------------

-You must to have installed:
+You must have installed previously:

 Python 3.6.x
 <br>